kirchnerdev22/Day-to-day-work-planner/README.md

 Allows input to be saved for each hour.

 About Me
 Hey!
 Nice to see you again.
 This project actually felt like a breeze.
 This is a simple day to day planner that will help cleanup schedules.
-Grey means the hour has passed, red is current, and green is future!
+Rose means the hour has passed, Beige is current, and Burlywood is future!

 Link To Deployed Site